 Ingredients

-- 1 pound carrots peeled and sliced into thin, even sticks
+- 1 pound carrots peeled and sliced diagonally

 - 1 pound green beans trimmed

-- 2-3 sprigs fresh thyme or ½ teaspoon dried thyme
+- 2 to 3 sprigs fresh thyme or ยฝ teaspoon dried thyme

 - pinch lemon zest optional, for brightness